uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/buffer_wrappers.rst

 - It is comparable with ``operator==`` and ``operator!=``.
 - It provides the ``get_buffer()`` method that returns the SYCL buffer, which an object was built over.
-- The expressions ``a + n`` and ``a - n``, where ``a`` is a buffer position object and ``n`` is an integer value, are valid and evaluate to a buffer position object representing a position in the buffer that follows or precedes the position of ``a`` by ``n``.
+- The expressions ``a + n`` and ``a - n``, where ``a`` is a buffer position object and ``n`` is an integer value, are valid and evaluate to a buffer position object such that the corresponding position in the buffer follows (precedes) that of ``a`` by ``n``.
   If this new position is out of the buffer bounds, the behavior is undefined.
 - The expression ``a - b``, where ``a`` and ``b`` are buffer position objects, is valid and evaluates to an integer value ``n`` such that ``a == b + n``.

-These operations are only valid for objects built over the same SYCL buffer.
-If an expression operates with buffer position objects that are not built over the same buffer, the behavior is undefined.
+If these operators and expressions are applied to buffer position objects that are not built over the same SYCL buffer, the behavior is undefined.

 When invoking an algorithm, the buffer passed to ``begin`` should be the same as the buffer passed to ``end``.
 Otherwise, the behavior is undefined.